NavaneethReddy332/SnippetShare/replit.md

 - Create and share code snippets with syntax highlighting
 - Auto-detect programming language from code content
 - Generate unique shareable links for each snippet
-- Dashboard for managing saved snippets
+- Dashboard for managing saved snippets (user-specific, requires login)
 - Profile management with account settings
 - Project support for multi-file code sharing
+- User authentication with snippets tied to user accounts
+- Private snippets only visible to owners
+- Logged out users redirected from dashboard to home page

 ## User Preferences